Young People's Mental Health

 Plans and donations

-Last year's WHAT appeal for funds raised over £10,000 locally and, with match funding, we spent over £28,000.
-In 2022 we will continue to support Headlight and the Parent+ Hub.
+Last year's WHAT appeal for funds raised over £10,000 locally.
+In 2023 we will continue to support Headlight and the Parent+ Hub.
 Donations can be made HERE